Remarks of AAFSW President Mette Beecroft at the December 14th “Century of Women in the Foreign Service” event.

 In the early days neither evacuation nor divorce were common.
-While the FLO was still newly established both these types of crises began to occur and the FLO and AAFSW were faced with responding to the changed situation.
+While the GCLO was still newly established both these types of crises began to occur and the GCLO and AAFSW were faced with responding to the changed situation.

 For the press, this was a great curiosity which it unfortunately no longer is.
 But their presence also complicated our lives.